theimpactfulcompany/.github/profile/README.md

 ### 🚈 What's Momentum?

 Momentum is the ultimate cross-platform game & render engine, fit for any high quality, high spec game.
 Integrating directly with Inspire Studio, any Momentum game or render can be coded in Flux, meaning complete all platform support.
 If it can run Flux, it can run Momentum.

+---

+###### *Commonly Used Libraries In New Applications (Read Yonder) CULINARY LIBRARY: applications added per Depth's discretion, applications may have their own licenses, please see the CULINARY License.